Right Arrow

 Connecting systems and sites

 A cloud-native approach unifies video data across the enterprise.
-This allows a Loss Prevention Director to conduct a search across 500 locations simultaneously.
+This allows a Loss Prevention Director to conduct a search across 500 locations simultaneously using an Intelligent Video Recorder (IVR) that bridges local hardware with cloud intelligence.

 Integration with POS and inventory systems

-To build a effective intelligence program, video data must be contextualized with operational data.
+To build an effective intelligence program, video data must be contextualized with operational data.
+Retail studies show stock accuracy jumps from 65-75% under manual methods to 93-99% after adopting centralized data management and tracking technologies (Source: WSI).

 Collaborative data sharing and partnerships